 0-2: Low Risk

 This means you’re in a low-risk zone.
-Just because the risk is low, remember that it’s still important to wear sunglasses on sunny days, or when you’ll be around snow, water or any reflective surface.
-Don’t forget your sunscreen if you easily burn!
+Even though the risk is low, remember that it’s still important to wear sunglasses on sunny days, or when you’ll be around snow, water, or any reflective surface.

 3-5: Moderate Risk

 This means you’re in a moderate-risk zone.
 Ensure you wear sunglasses and avoid being in the sun during the afternoon hours when sunlight is strongest.

 This means you’re in a high-risk zone.
 You run the risk of harm if you venture into the sun unprotected.
 Wear sunglasses and a wide-brimmed hat, and use at least SPF 15 sunscreen.
 Try to stay inside during the afternoon hours.

 This means you’re in a very high-risk zone.
 You should take extra measures to stay protected.
 Stay in the shade whenever possible, and always be armed with sunglasses, a wide-brimmed hat, and at least SPF 15.

 This means you’re in an extreme-risk zone.
 You need to take all measures to stay protected, including sunglasses, a wide-brimmed hat, and re-application every couple hours of a sunscreen with at least SPF 15 protection.
 If you’re on the beach, UV rays are increased, as the sun’s rays reflect off bright sand and water.
 In a beach situation, polarized sunglasses are best.
 Stay in the shade whenever possible.

 The important lesson to take away is that low risk or high, your eyes and skin must be protected from UV rays.
 Sunglasses with 99 to 100 percent UV protection and at least SPF 15 sunscreen will keep you healthy and having fun in the sun.
 Be sure to check out our pages on protecting your eyes and skin for more info!

 UV Rays On Cloudy Days